UpekshaHerath/SkillHunt-frontend/README.md

 # What is Skill hunt ?
-This is a job posting platform which anyone can find jobs related to deferent areas.
+This is a job posting platform specially designed for tech realated jobs.

 ## Getting Started